 The banking facilities of Gama Group Limited and its UK subsidiary undertakings are secured by a fixed and floating charge over the assets of that company and its subsidiaries.
-The directors consider it highly improbable that any liability will crystalize as a result of this composite company multilateral guarantee.
+The directors consider it highly improbable that any liability will crystalise as a result of this composite company multilateral guarantee.

 The Group is in dispute with one of its debt holders about the terms of its debt.
-The debt holder has commenced litigation against the Group which is currently on going.
-Having taken legal advice the directors have made a provision of \$1,750,000 in the financial statements of the Group for the settlement of this case based on their best estimate of the likely settlement amount (see note 30).
+The Group commenced litigation against the debt holder who then commenced counter litigation against the Group.
+This litigation is currently on going.
+The directors have made a provision of \$3,320,000 (2011: \$1,750,000) in the financial statements of the Group for this case (see note 30).